jonschlinkert/delete-empty/README.md

 ## API

-Given the directory structure, the **highlighted directories** would be deleted.
+Given the following directory structure, the **highlighted directories** would be deleted.

 ```diff
 foo/